carsdotcom/ignitionjs/README.md

                             {
                                 // For any given tier, you can define `aliases`
                                 // which are more semantic names by which to
-                                // reference the tier you're configuring.
+                                // reference the tier you are configuring.
 Any
                                 // alias defined here will be added as a
-                                // property on the ignition instance.
+                                // property on the Ignition instance.

                                 // For example, by defining `libraries` in the
                                 // array below, `ignition.libraries` becomes